 Classical craniosacral therapy (sometimes called biomechanical) is based on Dr. Sutherland’s earlier work, and the Upledger Institute teaches this style.
 It focuses on the craniosacral system in the body — the fluid, membranes, and bones surrounding your brain and spinal cord — which affects the whole body.
-CST is not just working on the cranium and sacrum, however.
+CST is not just working with the cranium and sacrum.
 By palpating the subtle rhythm of the cranial fluid anywhere on the body, we can detect areas of strain and support your body in releasing them.

 Most people find sessions very relaxing, and CST can help with stress, headaches and migraines, sinus congestion, neck and back pain, anxiety, depression, insomnia, PTSD, trauma, fibromyalgia, learning disabilities, ADD/ADHD, and more.